KnowageLabs/Knowage-Documentation/functionalities-guide/chart/index.rst

 -  **Legend Items**
 -  **Color Palette**
 -  **Advanced Series Configuration**
+-  **Custom Colors**

-These seven blocks are common to all chart types; anyway, some chart types may have additional blocks.
+These eight blocks are common to all chart types; anyway, some chart types may have additional blocks.

 The **Advanced** tab contains extra features, usually exploited by an expert user.
 Here the user can see all settable properties associated to the chart: it reflects the property tabs that an expert user should manually edit to generate a json template.